mishrakeshav/Path-Finding-Algorithm-Visualizer/README.md

 # Path Finding Algorithm Visualizers &middot; [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg?style=flat-square)](https://github.com/mishrakeshav/Path-Finding-Algorithm-Visualizer/blob/master/LICENSE)
 > A picture is speaks a thousand words

 This is a fun project to learn algorithms and also visualize it for better understanding.
-Also to showcase my algorithmic skills.

 ## Installing / Getting started